mwnciau/Strong-Enum-Overloading/README.md

 `<OTHER>` can be another strong enum, or it could be a type compatible with `<TYPE>`.

-## `EnumeratedArray<TYPE, ENUM>` class
+## `EnumeratedArray<TYPE, ENUM>` and `ConstEnumeratedArray<TYPE, ENUM>` class

-As defined in [`Enums.hpp`](./Enums.hpp), `EnumeratedArray` is a simple wrapper for a const array that allows you to use a strong enum as well as normal integer indices to access elements in the array.
+As defined in [`Enums.hpp`](./Enums.hpp), these classes are simple wrapper for arrays and const array that allow you to use a strong enum as well as normal integer indices to access elements in the array.

 ## Usage